okta/terraform-provider-okta/website/docs/d/auth_server_policy.html.markdown

 # okta_auth_server_policy

-Use this data source to retrieve a authorization server policy from Okta.
+Use this data source to retrieve an authorization server policy from Okta.

 ## Example Usage